 - 1. Basic information about AIDS will be available to all students, faculty, and staff at the following locations:

-- A. Office of Student Development Services
+- A. Office of Dean of Instruction

-- B. Learning Resource Center
+- B. Learning Resources Centers

-- C. Legal Services/Human Resources
+- C. Human Resources

-- D. Shelby-Hoover Campus Director's Office
+- D. Office of the Associate Director of Admission & Retention (in Enrollment Services, both campuses)

 - E. Off-campus Site Coordinator's Office

-- 2. The official college spokesperson to respond to inquiries from the press, elected officials or the general public shall be the president of the college or the president's designee.
+- The official college spokesperson to respond to inquiries from the press, elected officials or the general public shall be the president of the college or the president's designee.

+Detection of AIDS case

 - 3. Detection of AIDS case.

 - A. If a case of AIDS is detected in a duly enrolled student at the college, the dean of instruction and the director of nursing, in consultation with professional medical and legal advisors, shall make an assessment of the individual case and determine whether there is reason to exclude or restrict the individual from enrollment.
 Such information thus obtained shall not be disclosed except to report it to the president of the college for approval of the action taken.

 - B. If a case of AIDS is detected in a non-instructional college employee, the vice president and the director of Legal Services/Human Resources, in consultation with professional medical and legal advisors, shall make an assessment of the individual case and determine whether there is reason to exclude or restrict the individual from employment.
 Such information thus obtained shall not be disclosed except to report it to the president of the College for approval of the action taken.

-- C. If the college employee is a faculty member, the dean of instruction and the appropriate division chairperson, in consultation with professional med-

-ical and legal advisors, shall make an assessment of the individual case in the same manner outlined for other college employees.
+C. If the college employee is a faculty member, the dean of instruction and the appropriate division chairperson, in consultation with professional medical and legal advisors, shall make an assessment of the individual case in the same manner outlined for other college employees.
 However, as required by law, information regarding confirmed cases of AIDS shall be disclosed to public health officials.